Home: how to charge nickel metal hydride batteries

 Faster Charging

 Using a timer it is possible to charge at C/3.33 for 5 hours.
 This is a little risky, since the battery should be fully discharged before charging.
 If the battery still has 90% of its capacity when the timer starts you would have a good chance of venting the battery.
 One way to ensure this doesn't happen is to have the charger automatically discharge the battery to 1 volt per cell, then turn the charger on for 5 hours.
 The advantage of this method is to eliminate any chance of battery memory.
-PowerStream does not currently have such a charger, but the microprocessor board used in the C/10 charger http://www.powerstream.com/NiMHWM.htm could easily be modified to do the discharge.
+PowerStream does not currently have such a charger, but the microprocessor board used in the C/10 charger /NiMH-NiCad-solar-charge-controller.htm could easily be modified to do the discharge.
 A power dissipating package would be needed in order to dissipate the energy from a partially charged battery in a reasonable amount of time.
-Another example of a 3 hour charger is http://wwww.powerstream.com/9vnmh.htm .
-This is a very inexpensive microprocessor based 9 volt "transistor radio" battery charger that that drops to low current when the battery voltage indicates a full charge.
+More examples of 3 hour chargers are here /NiCad-NiMH-Catalog.htm .

 Fastest Charging

 If a temperature monitor is used NiMH batteries can be charged at rates up to 1C (in other words 100% of the battery capacity in amp-hours for 1.5 hours).
-The PowerStream battery charge controller shown in http://www.powerstream.com/product3.htm does this, as does the battery management board shown in http://www.powerstream.com/product5.htm.
+The PowerStream battery charge controller shown in /product3.htm does this, as does the battery management board shown in /product5.htm.

 This board also has the ability to sense voltage and current for more sophisticated algorithms.